-As a sophomore in college, my three roommates and I decided to bake sweet treats for all of our friends’ birthdays in our apartment complex.
-However, we never actually delivered them on time.
-We were usually just a few days late, but one guy received his almost two months after his special day!
+As a sophomore in college, my three roommates and I decided to bake sweet treats for all of our friends’ birthdays that lived in our apartment complex.
+However… We never actually delivered them on time.
+We were usually just a few days late, but one person received his almost two months after his special day!

-We always tried to slyly ask people’s roommates what their favorite cookies were since those wouldn’t compete with the typical birthday cakes.
+To avoid competing with typical birthday cakes, we tried to slyly ask people’s roommates about their favorite cookie flavors.
 With the first person’s birthday coming up, his roommate revealed that his favorite cookies were pumpkin chocolate chip, and I thought that was the strangest combination ever.

 Pumpkin?
 A vegetable?
 With… Chocolate??

-But I baked them anyway, and we split two extra cookies between the four of us girls to sample.
+But I found a recipe and baked them anyway, and before delivering them, we split two extra cookies between the four of us as samples.
 Oh my goodness!
-The sweet pumpkin… The warm cinnamon… The rich chocolate… I nearly swore on the spot to always include pumpkin in the chocolate chip cookies from then on!
+The sweet pumpkin… The warm cinnamon… The rich chocolate… I nearly swore on the spot to always include pumpkin in chocolate chip cookies from then on!

-Yet the problem with pumpkin cookies is that they often turn out cakey, not quite as soft and chewy as regular chocolate chip cookies.
-So this past month, I set out to create the Ultimate Healthy Soft & Chewy Pumpkin Chocolate Chip Cookies.
+Yet the problem with many pumpkin cookies (including that particular recipe I followed!) is that they often turn out cakey, rather than soft and chewy like regular chocolate chip cookies.
+So this past month, I set out to create the ultimate healthy soft and chewy pumpkin chocolate chip cookies.
 After six different batches, I finally did it!

 Pumpkin purée contains a lot of moisture, which dries out baked goods and leaves them cakey.
 However, it can also act as a binding agent to hold the cookie dough together.
 Eggs do the same thing: add lots of moisture and bind cookies together.
 To balance that out, I omitted the egg and used all pumpkin purée instead.
 This kept the cookies soft and maximized the pumpkin flavor.